argoproj-labs/argocd-operator/docs/reference/argocd.md

 Name | Default | Description
 --- | --- | ---
-CommandArgs | [Empty] | List of arguments that will be added to Argo CD server command.
+ExtraCommandArgs | [Empty] | List of arguments that will be added to the existing arguments set by the operator.

+**Note**: ExtraCommandArgs will not be added, if one of these commands is already part of the server command with same or different value.

 ### Server Command Arguments Example